gcolman/testfis/README.md

-# CDI Camel Jetty QuickStart
+# Graeme's CDI Camel Jetty QuickStart

 This example shows how to work with Camel in the Java Container using CDI to configure components, endpoints and beans.